biolink/biolink-model/docs/Gene.md

  * dictyBase
  * WB
  * WormBase
- * FlyBase
  * FB
+ * FB
  * RGD
  * SGD
  * POMBASE
+ * KEGG.GENE

 ## Parents

+ *  is_a: [GenomicEntity](GenomicEntity.md) - an entity that can either be directly located on a genome (gene, transcript, exon, regulatory region) or is encoded in a genome (protein)

+## Uses Mixins

- *  is_a: [GeneOrGeneProduct](GeneOrGeneProduct.md) - a union of genes or gene products.
+ *  mixin: [GeneOrGeneProduct](GeneOrGeneProduct.md) - A union of gene loci or gene products.
 Frequently an identifier for one will be used as proxy for another

 ## Referenced by class